Recipe Snapshot

 Instructions

-- Combine the lemon juice, Tabasco, and Worcestershire in a small bowl and set aside.
+- In a small bowl, combine the lemon juice, Tabasco, and Worcestershire sauce.
+Set aside.

-- Heat 4 tablespoons of the butter in a large pan over medium-high heat until foamy.
+- Heat 4 tablespoons of the butter in a large skillet over medium-high heat until melted and foamy.

-- Add the lemon juice mixture, thyme leaves, and the remaining tablespoon of butter and toss until the shrimp are well coated.
+- Add the lemon juice mixture, thyme leaves, and remaining tablespoon of butter.
+Toss until the butter melts and the shrimp are evenly coated in the pan sauce.

-- Season with freshly ground black pepper and remove from the heat.
+- Season to taste with freshly ground black pepper, remove from the heat, and serve immediately with the pan juices spooned over the top.

 I was excited to try this but it came out very lemony.
 I followed the recipe.
 Is the lemon flavor supposed to overpower all the other flavors?